CAPTAIN-BLACTRACT/av/README.md

-# AV - Algorithm Visualizer
+# AV - Algorithm Visualizerrr

 This project is an algorithm visualizer built using Angular.
 It was generated using Angular CLI version 21.0.4.